-The PWSB is committed to providing a safe and reliable water supply to its consumers and is happy to provide you with its year 2001 water quality report.
+The PWSB is committed to providing a safe and reliable water supply to its consumers and is happy to provide you with its year 2002 water quality report.
 This report provides information on PWSB's drinking water quality and what it contains.
 The report contains some EPA-mandated information that is repeated each year.
-We are once again proud to report that PWSB's drinking water met or surpassed all requirements of the Federal Safe Drinking Water Act (SDWA) every single day in the year 2001.
+We are once again proud to report that PWSB's drinking water met or surpassed all requirements of the Federal Safe Drinking Water Act (SDWA) every single day in the year 2003.

-The PWSB has been and is addressing security issues and continues to make the appropriate changes when necessary.
+The PWSB has entered into a contract with EarthTech for the design, build and operation of a new water treatment plant and for the operation of the existing water treatment plant.
+PWSB is also addressing security issues and continues to make the appropriate changes when necessary.

-I trust that you will find the water quality report informative and useful.
+I trust that you will find the 2003 water quality report informative and useful.